praveek/launch.en/help/launch-reference/managing-resources/notes.md

 ---
 title: Notes
-seo-title: Notes in Adobe Experience Platform Launch
-description: Adobe Experience Platform Launch notes
+description: Learn how to textual annotations to certain resources in Adobe Experience Platform Launch.
-seo-description: Adobe Experience Platform Launch notes
 ---

 # Notes